nashqueue/comos-tutorial-blog/tutorial.md

   next_key: null
   total: "1"
 ```
-Congratulations, you just used the `blogd` binary CLI to update a blog post and see the result with a query.
+🎉Congratulations, you just used the `blogd` binary CLI to update a blog post and see the result with a query.

 ## Use the CLI to Vote on a Post and Query the Result